FeryGritli/crypto-sentiment-whales/README.md

 - Coin-level plots of sentiment and whale moves over time
 - Heatmaps and statistics for lag/lead relationships
 - Summary tables for causality analysis

-**Next Steps:**
-- Add more sentiment/news sources
-- Extend to more coins and timeframes
-- Explore predictive models (optional)